jiahzengW/IL-Research-in-PSCs/README.md

 ## Tailored GNN_framework.py
 Builds a Tailored Graph Neural Network (GNN) designed for predicting pce using molecular graphs of ionic liquids.

-## Tailored GNN_training&application.py
-Handles the training and application of the Tailored GNN model, using new datasets for prediction.

-## MDN_Evaluation.py
-Evaluates the MDN model’s performance using test data and calculates error metrics such as Mean Absolute Error (MAE).

 ## Dependencies
 - matplotlib